jwworth/sql-workshop/README.md

 you=#
 ```

-We'll be starting with the Phone Book domain.
+We'll start with the Phone Book domain.

 ```
 $ git clone https://github.com/jwworth/sql-workshop